jkratz55/spring-mediatR/README.md

 Requests and RequestHandlers can be used for both queries and commands.
 There are also Commands and CommandHandlers because of the limitations of the type system on the JVM due to type erasure.
 Generally if you need to return a value, use a Request, otherwise use a Command.

 As an example a consumer might call your rest API requesting a user be created.
-If the created user needs to be immediatly available to the consumer you may need to return the ID of the user that was just created.
+If the created user needs to be immediately available to the consumer you may need to return the ID of the user that was just created.
 This can be common when the API is expected to return a HTTP 201 status with the new resource link in the location header.
 In that case you would need to use a Request.

 ```java
 public class CreateUserRequest implements Request<Integer> {